Make a victim representation to the Mental Health Tribunal

 - victim of a violent or sexual offence by the patient

-- close family member of a victim who can’t do it themselves, eg they’ve died, are mentally incapacitated or they’re too young
+- close family member of a victim who can’t do it themselves, for example they’ve died, are mentally incapacitated or they’re too young

 This is known as ‘a written representation’.